Gorseinon: Religious development

 In 1840 the population of Gorseinon was barely 250 people.
 There were then two churches in the area.
 One was St Teilo's Church, Llandeilo Tal-y-bont, also known as the “Church on the Marsh” – this has now been rebuilt in the St Fagans National History Museum in Cardiff.
-The other church was Brynteg Chapel, the only non-conformist chapel for miles, which was built in 1815 and still stands.
+The other church was Brynteg Chapel, the only nonconformist chapel for miles, which was built in 1815 and still stands.

 Several churches and chapels were built in the 1880s.
 The first church in the town was Holy Trinity Church, built in 1882 and extended in 1884.
 Seion Baptist Church opened in 1886, built on a riverbank at the bottom of Gorseinon, but by 1902 a new Seion was built in the High Street.
 The old Seion was taken over by the English Methodists, but this eventually became the Moose Hall.
 Bethel English Congregational Church (Evangelical) was built in 1894.
 West Street Bethel Chapel in Masons Road was built as an English Congregationalist church.
 Ebenezer, the Welsh Congregational Chapel opened in 1887, but by 1909 a new chapel was built near Seion Capel.

 St. Catherine's Church was built in 1913 and the Salvation Army church in 1910.
 A Roman Catholic church in Pontardulais Road was built in 1932 and a new church was built on Alexandra Road in the 1960s, designed by the architect Robert Robinson, a local Gower man.
 There is also a Christadelphian meeting hall in the town.